CommE2E/comm/docs/nix_web_setup.md

 ## Redux Dev Tools Chrome extension

-The Redux Dev Tools Chrome extension lets you watch for Redux actions and inspect the Redux store state, both for web applications in Chrome, but also for our native applications using the “Remote DevTools” functionality.
+The Redux Dev Tools Chrome extension lets you watch for Redux actions and inspect the Redux store state for web applications in Chrome.
 To install it, navigate [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) on Chrome.